 * * Snap Fitness Australia Personal Trainer of the Year 2012 * *

 Hi there!
 Are you looking for a personal trainer in Morningside?
-I am a registered Personal Trainer with over 11 years experience working in the fitness industry.
+I am a registered Personal Trainer with nearly 15 years experience working in the fitness industry.

 My qualifications include Certificate III & IV in Fitness, Apply First Aid & CPR, as well as certifications in Fitness for Older Adults, Rehab Trainer, Pre & Post Natal Exercise, Boxing Training for PT’s, Nutrition for Sport, IAPC’s Bodybuilding & Contest Preparation and Altitude Training Instructor Level 1.

 I spent the first 6 years of my PT career working out of Goodlife Morningside, and during part of my time there I also held the position of Fitness Director for the club in charge of the Personal Training department.
-From October 2010 to date I have been working out of Snap Fitness Morningside 24-7 where I am also the Head Trainer.
+From October 2010 to date I have been working out of Snap Fitness Morningside 24-7.

 This achievement was one of my main driving factors for becoming a Personal Trainer.
 It made me realise I really can do anything if I set my mind to it.
 I wanted to be able to help people change their lives and experience the same satisfaction I felt after achieving my goal.
 I wanted to share my knowledge and experience so everyone can get the most out of their training, teach people how to correctly and safely perform exercises, educate people (particularly women) on the many benefits of resistance (weight) training, and hopefully eliminate any fear people might have of weight training and/or working out in a gym by showing them it can be fun and enjoyable rather than a chore.
 I also now draw on my one downside to my competition and use this to help my clients – which was my unhealthy relationship with food.
 After dieting for so long and becoming so lean for competition day, learning to eat “normally” again was a challenge.
 I gained nearly 20kg post comp rather than the 7-8kg I probably should have gained.
 It took me many years to regain a healthy relationship with food, but now I win that battle – the majority of time!